pradeephubgit/appsignal-docs/source/application/markers/deploy-markers.html.md

 To create a Deploy marker with a HTTP POST request you can use curl or some other tool like it.
 The payload of the request is a JSON object with data about the marker, such as the revision, user who deployed it and the application's repository.

-Read more about how to create Deploy markers with our Push API in our [Push API endpoint](/push-api/deploy-marker.html) documentation.
+Read more about how to create Deploy markers with our API in our [API endpoint](/api/markers.html) documentation.

 ### Ruby CLI tool